Kalyani7744/purviewlab/modules/module10.md

 ## 5. Get an Access Token

-1. Right-click on the Windows Start Menu and select **Windows PowerShell (Admin)** to launch a terminal window.
-Then, run the below coammnd to install Postman.
+1. Right-click on the Windows Start Menu and select **Windows PowerShell (Admin)** to launch a terminal window and then run the below coammnd to install Postman.

    ```
    choco install postman -y -force